IronCoreLabs/ironcore-alloy/TSC_ALLOY_MIGRATION_GUIDE.md

 - Use `rekey_edeks` to upgrade existing V3 EDEKs to V5
 - After rekeying, all documents are discoverable via `get_searchable_edek_prefix`
-- Note: rekey never downgrades — a V5 EDEK stays V5 even if `legacy_tsc_write_format` is still `true`
+- Rekey always writes in the configured format — a non-legacy client will upgrade V3 EDEKs to V5, and a legacy client will downgrade V5 EDEKs to V3.
+This makes rekey the tool for intentional format migration in either direction.

 ## Rolling Deployments

+It is safe to rolling deploy a switch from TSC-based services to `legacy_tsc_write_format: true` Alloy-based services.
+Both will read and write the same format.

 The legacy format support is safe for rolling deployments where some services are on `legacy_tsc_write_format: true` and others have already switched to `false`:

 - All Alloy instances read both V3 and V5 data regardless of write format configuration
-- Rekey never downgrades: a V5 EDEK stays V5 even if processed by a legacy-configured service
-- Only when both the input EDEK is V3 *and* the service is legacy-configured will a V3 EDEK be written on rekey
+- `encrypt` and `rekey_edeks` write in the configured format
+- `encrypt_with_existing_edek` matches its field format to the provided EDEK's format, so it won't produce mismatched documents regardless of which service handles it

 This means you can safely roll out the V5 switch incrementally without coordinating a simultaneous deployment.
-You can also re-enable the legacy format if you notice any issues, written V5 documents can still be read by any Alloy client and V3 will be written.
+If you need to roll back to legacy after some services have already written V5 data, re-enable the legacy flag and use `rekey_edeks` to downgrade V5 EDEKs back to V3 (invert the command in Step 3 to find them).
+V5 documents can still be read by any Alloy client in the meantime, bus if you still have active TSC-based services they will fail to read V5 documents.

 ## Known Friction Points

-### `encrypt_with_existing_edek` does not upgrade EDEKs
+### `encrypt_with_existing_edek` matches the EDEK format

-When migrating from V3 to V5 format, `encrypt_with_existing_edek` will re-encrypt document fields in V5 format but will **not** automatically upgrade the provided EDEK.
-The EDEK remains in whatever format it was originally created in.

-This means that after disabling `legacy_tsc_write_format`:
-- Documents updated via `encrypt_with_existing_edek` with a V3 EDEK will have V5-formatted fields but a V3 EDEK
-- These documents will decrypt correctly (the decrypt path handles mixed formats)
-- However, the V3 EDEK will **not** be discoverable via `get_searchable_edek_prefix`

-To fully migrate a document to V5, you should call `rekey_edeks` on the EDEK to upgrade it as well.
-This can be done before or after re-encrypting fields — the order doesn't matter since both formats decrypt correctly regardless of the other's format.
+`encrypt_with_existing_edek` ignores the `legacy_tsc_write_format` setting.
+Instead, it matches the field format to the provided EDEK — a V3 EDEK produces V3 fields, a V5 EDEK produces V5 fields.
+This ensures the EDEK and fields are always in the same format.

+To upgrade a document from V3 to V5, first call `rekey_edeks` in a `legacy_tsc_write_format: false` client to get a V5 EDEK, then use the rekeyed EDEK with `encrypt_with_existing_edek`.
+To roll back from V5 to the TSC-compatible V3, do the same with a `legacy_tsc_write_format: true` client.

 ### `get_searchable_edek_prefix` only matches V5 EDEKs